3 Bilingual Customer Support Resume Examples For 2024

 Your resume skills and work experience

 While the languages you speak should be at the top of your list, your skills section overall should be well-rounded.
-Make sure you include a balanced blend of people-oriented and technical support skills.
+Make sure you include a balanced blend of customer-oriented and technical support skills.

 Strive to give even your softest skills a technical and detail-oriented edge.
 Don’t use generic terms like “people skills” or “support software” when you can give specifics like “empathy” or “Zendesk” instead.

-Keep your skills list relevant to your profession and focus on those that really highlight the unique traits you offer.
-Avoid anything too general.
+Keep your skills list relevant to your profession and focus on unique abilities, like your languages or Twilio expertise, that really highlight your customer support abilities.

 Check out these examples: